-Lin et al. \cite{tohoku} introduced a different notion of Ricci-curvature on graphs by modifying Ollivier's definition.
-It is defined as the differential limit of a lazy random random walk on the graph, and we shall refer to it as the modified Ricci-curvature to distinguish it from Ollivier's coarse Ricci-curvature.
+Lin et al. \cite{tohoku} introduced a different notion of Ricci curvature on graphs by modifying Ollivier's definition.
+It is defined as the differential limit of a lazy random random walk on the graph, and we shall refer to it as the modified Ricci curvature to distinguish it from Ollivier's coarse Ricci curvature.
 The modified definition has some properties which are similar to the original definition, however, in several contexts they are very different.
 Using the modified definition, they proved a theorem on the modified Ricci curvature of the Cartesian product of graphs.
-They established upper bounds for diameters and the number of vertices for graphs with positive curvatures, and also proved some asymptotic properties of modified Ricci-curvature for random graphs.
-Recently, Lin et al. \cite{ricciflat} characterized the set of all modified Ricci-flat graphs with girth at least 5, where a graph is called modified Ricci-flat whenever it has modified Ricci-curvature zero for every edge in the graph.
+They established upper bounds for diameters and the number of vertices for graphs with positive curvatures, and also proved some asymptotic properties of modified Ricci curvature for random graphs.
+Recently, Lin et al. \cite{ricciflat} characterized the set of all modified Ricci-flat graphs with girth at least 5, where a graph is called modified Ricci-flat whenever it has modified Ricci curvature zero for every edge in the graph.
 They showed that if $G$ is a connected modified Ricci-flat graph with girth $g(G) \geq 5$, then $G$ is the infinite path, or a cycle $C_n$ with $n \geq 6$, the dodecahedral graph, the Petersen graph, or the half-dodecahedral graph.